Typeform/embed/packages/embed/README.md

 ### From CDN

-As HTML.
-CSS is imported automatically.
+As HTML, the CSS is imported automatically.
 Place this code where you want to display your form.

 ```html
 <div data-tf-widget="<form-id>"></div>